Caribu/react-native-tour/README.md

 The tour provider at the top of your app takes two props:

 - `steps`: the step array
+- `highlightComponent`: Custom component to wrap the highlighted part
 - `initialStep`: If you wish to immediately start the tour, pass the array index to show

 #### Steps api